 Researchers suggest that we are exposed to a million or more brands each year.

 We are exposed to brands and ads everywhere we look.
 In fact, I just counted 68 different brands visible on things sitting on my desk, not counting the stack of business cards.
-At work we see them on the internet and in magazines.
-On your drive home tonight, you’ll see them on billboards and store fronts.
-At home we see them in our kitchen pantry and on our refrigerators.
+At work, we see them on the internet and in magazines.
+On your drive home tonight, you’ll see them on billboards and storefronts.
+At home, we see them in our kitchen pantry and on our refrigerators.
 We see hundreds to thousands of brands each day depending on our activities.
+As a Marketing and Branding Agency, we understand the important link between strong branding and strong customer relationships.

 What is the process used to create great brands?